sdevikar/cpp/modern/notes/uniform_initialization.md

 int x{}; // x is initialized to default value of 0 int y{5}; // y is initialized to 5

-// array type initilalization on the stack
+// array type initialization on the stack

 char d[8]{}; // all elements of array initialized to default value ('\0') char msg4[5] = {"abcd"}; // same as previous

-// array type initilalization on the heap
+// array type initialization on the heap

 char* h1 = new[8]{};
 char* h2 = new[8]{"Hello"};

 ```

 - Additional advantages of uniform initialization

   - forces initialization
   - prevents narrowing conversion e.g. the following will result in an error or a warning depending on the compiler:
-    `float x{5.0}; int y{x};`
+    `float x{5.0}; int y{x};` .
+The `=` assignment could result in automatic conversion and loss of precision.